-The Rapture is not a word you find in the Bible Old or New Testament.
-It does however describe an event that is a part of the foundations called Resurrection from the dead.
-Since the dead in Christ will also go into the rapture event the rapture is included in the resurrection however for those who die after the rapture and those who are not taken in the rapture, there is a final resurrection when all the dead are raised.
+The Rapture is not a word you find in the Bible, Old or New Testament.
+It describes a pending event that is a part of the foundations called Resurrection from the dead.
+Since the dead in Christ will also go into the rapture event, the rapture is included in the resurrection however for those who die after the rapture and those who are not taken in the rapture, there is a final resurrection when all the dead are raised.

-The following is a description and the scriptures that only refer to the rapture.
+The following are scriptures that refer to the rapture.
 Reading this should inspire you to study the section in Foundations called the Resurrection of the dead.

 Rapture: Part of the First Resurrection